 You can edit multiple assets at once by selecting the devices that you want to edit and then click on the "Edit" button.
 This will cause a bulk edit, which allows you to conveniently perform changes for multiple devices in one easy step.
 If by nothing else, you recognize a bulk edit by the red frame of the edit dialog.

 In the example above, we set the stage of two PLCs to "Testing" in one simple operation.

 Asset data that you cannot change

-There are some fields that you cannot change -- for devices that are monitored by Asset Discovery.
+There are some fields that you cannot change -- for devices that are monitored by OTbase Discovery.
 You can identify these fields in the edit dialog because technically, they are protected.

 Changing the information in these fields wouldn't make much sense because they would be overwritten the next time that discovery data is imported. -- The same applies to information on hardware modules, connectivity, and software.